SQLDBAWithABeard/Beard-Aks-AEDS/README.md

 # Beard-Aks-AEDS

-Setting up a AKS cluster and adding a Azure Arc Enabled Data Services Direct Data Controller using a jumpbox Azure VM
+Setting up a AKS cluster and adding a Azure Arc Enabled Data Services Direct Data Controller using a jumpbox Azure VM if required.

 If you need a VM, you can
 - deploy the VM [deploy-vm.ps1](scripts/deploy-vm.ps1)